alexdlaird/java-ngrok/README.md

 `java-ngrok` is available
 on [Maven Central](https://central.sonatype.com/artifact/com.github.alexdlaird/java-ngrok).

-If we want `ngrok` to be available from the command line, [`pyngrok`](https://pyngrok.readthedocs.io/en/latest/#installation) can be installed using `pip` to manage that for us.
+If you want `ngrok` to be available from the command line, [`pyngrok`](https://pyngrok.readthedocs.io/en/latest/#installation) can be installed using `pip` to manage that for you.

 ## Basic Usage